Release-Candidate/vscode-scheme-repl/README.md

 ## Configuration

 - `chezScheme.schemePath` - Path to the Chez Scheme executable `scheme`.
 Can be either an absolute path or relative to the workspace root.
 Default: `scheme`, which works if `scheme` is in your `PATH`.
+- `chezScheme.waiterPrompt` - The string to display as an interactive REPL prompt.
+Default: `λ>`.

 ## Changes